Beervlei Dam

-Beervlei Dam is a dam in the Groot River, Eastern Cape, South Africa.
-It was established in 1957, has a capacity of 85800000 m3, and a surface area of 23.145 km2, and the dam wall is 31 m high.
+Beervlei Dam is a dam across the Groot River, Eastern Cape, South Africa.
+Established in 1957, it has the capacity of 85800000 m3, and a surface area of 23.145 km2, and the dam wall is 31 m high.
 The main purpose of the dam is to provide flood absorption.
 The Karoo sediments in the area contain a lot of salts and it has been found that lengthy storage of water results in high water salinity.
 Any flood water is used as quickly as possible by the downstream irrigators and the reservoir is kept empty for extended periods.